ethanimproving/Family-Ideas/Money/Loan.md

 Ramsey's perspective is that ==escrow accounts can sometimes lead to complacency in budgeting and financial planning==.
 He encourages homeowners to proactively manage their finances and take an active role in saving for future expenses.

+# What is an FHA Loan?

+Indhu got an FHA loan at 4.5% and will refinance after the elections.

 # Rocket Mortgage